-When you send e-mail or call, please include the following information:

-- Information on your network configuration, especially IP addresses and MAC addresses and features enabled, like NAT, VLAN, high priority channel, or CIR.
-You may be asked to run the Support Tool on CNUT or Prizm to provide a complete network picture. - Version numbers of the software on the modules with problems.
+When you send e-mail or call, please include, as appropriate, software release on each module, IP addresses, MAC addresses, and features enabled, like NAT, VLAN, high priority channel, or CIR.
+You may be asked to run the Support Tool on CNUT or Prizm to provide a complete network picture.

-2 Release 8.2 and Release 8.2.1 Features
+2 Release 8.2.1 Enhancements and Release 8.2 Features

-Release 8.2.1 adds the new features listed in Table 1.
+Release 8.2.1 added the enhancements listed in Table 1.